Tearsheet

 Share Issuance

-• Freddie Mac issued $56 billion in securities through its multifamily risk transfer platform in 2024, transferring risk to private investors.
+• Freddie Mac issued $56 billion of securities through its multifamily risk transfer platform in 2024 to transfer interest rate risk, liquidity risk, and credit risk to private investors.

 Trade Ideas